The 21 persuasion tips are in PDF form below for you too

 Make them feel that whenever they need support or just someone who can give them guidance, you’ll always be there to lend a hand.
 They would tend to be more receptive to people that they trust and respect.

 If you want to ask your boss a favor, do everything you can to please him.
 Overdeliver and exceed his expectations.
-Soon, he will notice your efforts and can easily be receptive to your persuasion efforts.
+Soon, your boss will notice your efforts and can easily be receptive to your persuasion efforts.

 5. Enter their world